On this page

 Every read_sectors / write_sectors sleeps 50 ms before doing the I/O. |

 Modes are activated with disk:fault_inject(mode) and cleared with disk:clear_faults().
-Multiple modes can be active simultaneously — slow + eio_read delays for 50 ms then errors.
+Multiple modes can be active simultaneously — with slow + eio_read both set, the EIO check wins: the read errors immediately, without the 50 ms delay.

 Inject EIO